 About the Charity

-Gambling Education Network is a UK charity that has been built independently by individuals with lived experience.
+Gambling Harm UK is a UK charity that has been built independently by individuals with lived experience.
 Our purpose is to utilise lived experience of gambling-harm to help guide gambling-harm prevention strategies.
 We established as C.I.C in 2020 following the success of the All Bets Are Off Podcast.
 Since then, the team has grown and so has efforts and our commitment to transparently spearhead impact across research, education, and treatment.

 The object of the CIO are: